blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 We have IR LEDs, IR sensors, Visible LEDs and Visible Cameras.
 What does 6G, or 7G mean for these?

-+NOTE: I also just heard that above 300 GHz, all power is absorbed within a few metres, and the atmosphere is
++NOTE: I also just heard that above 300 GHz, all power is absorbed within a few metres, and the atmosphere is effectively opaque.
+Although I'd have to verify this claim, considering the progress.

 My guess is that LEDs are diffuse radiators with a mix of frequencies, and hence they are not ideal for modulation.
 And I would guess IR LEDs are used as remote controllers by intensity modulation within a pretty large margin of error.